2.2 Optics and Properties of Light

 What limits the effect of magnification?
 The spreading of light rays does not in itself increase resolution.
 For example, an image composed of dots does not gain detail when enlarged on a photocopier, nor does an image composed of pixels gain detail when enlarged on a computer screen.
 In these cases, magnification fails to show details because the individual details of the image expand in proportion to the expansion of the overall image.
 Magnification without increasing detail is called empty magnification.

 The resolution of detail in microscopy is limited by the wave nature of light.
 In theory, a perfect lens that focuses all of the light from an object should form a perfect image as its rays converge through the focal point.
 But light rays actually form wavefronts of infinite extent.
 Because the width of the lens is finite, only part of the wavefront enters, causing interference.
-The converging edges of the wave interfere with each other to form alternating regions of light and dark (Fig. 2.12 ).
+The converging edges of the wave interfere with each other to form alternating regions of light and dark (Fig. 2.12 Icon: Video).
 Thus, a point source of light (such as a point of detail in a specimen) forms an image of a bright central peak surrounded by interference rings of light and dark.
 Even a well-focused bright object appears as a bright disk surrounded by faint rings.

 Suppose an object consists of a collection of point sources of light.
 Each point source generates a central peak of intensity.
 The width of this central peak will define the resolution, or separation distance, between any two points of the object (Fig. 2.12).
 This resolution determines the degree of detail that can be observed.
 In practice, any object, such as a stained microbe against a bright field, can be considered a large collection of points of light that act as partly resolved peaks of intensity.